Skip Breadcrumb Links

-You must serve (officially give) a copy of the application and a copy of the Notice of Hearing to your landlord (or tenant), and any other parties who you have included in your application.
+In most cases, you must serve (officially give) a copy of the application and a copy of the Notice of Hearing to your landlord (or tenant), and any other parties who you have included in your application.
 Keep copies for yourself.

-It is very important that you serve these documents by the deadline and in the proper way:
+It is very important that you serve these documents by the deadline and in the proper way.

 You must submit a Certificate of Service to the LTB within 5 days of serving the documents to confirm that you did this.
-This form is in your package.

 At the hearing, a member of the LTB will consider your case and make a decision about what, if any, action should be taken.

 Read more information about LTB hearings and how to prepare for them.